-The Plectranthus genus is large and is related to the Lamiaceae, or mint, family.
-Its 72 members come in a variety of colors and sizes, but the blue spur flower (Plectranthus barbatus) stands out for its large, upright bushy structure.
+The Plectranthus genus is large, with more than 350 species of annuals, perennials, semi-succulents, and shrubs from Africa, Madagascar, Asia, Australia, and Pacific Islands.
+Members of the genus come in a variety of colors and sizes.
+But the blue spur flower (Plectranthus barbatus) stands out for its large, upright bushy structure.
 Also known by the botanical name Coleus barbatus, this plant is native to Africa but has spread abundantly.

-Before planting, be sure to check your area to ensure it is not a pest concern.
+Before planting, be sure to check your area to ensure it is not an invasive pest concern.
 One way to avoid unwanted spreading is by planting them in containers.
 The Plectranthus genus does well grown in pots and can even be kept indoors.

 |Botanical Name||Plectranthus barbatus, Coleus barbatus|